Chris Smith (Florida politician): Florida House of Representatives

 Following the decision by Democratic State Representative M. Mandy Dawson to run for the Florida State Senate rather than seek re-election, Smith ran to succeed her.
-Smith faced Perry E. Thurston, Jr., Hazel K. Armbrister, and Fred Segal in the Democratic primary, which was opened to the entire electorate because all of the candidates were Democrats.
+Smith faced Perry Thurston, Hazel K. Armbrister, and Fred Segal in the Democratic primary, which was opened to the entire electorate because all of the candidates were Democrats.
 Although Smith came in first place with 47% of the vote, the fact that he did not attain an outright majority of the vote mandated a run-off election between Smith and Thurston, the second-place finisher, which he won in a landslide, receiving 58 percent of the vote.
 He was unopposed in the general election, and was re-elected without opposition in 2002.

 In 2004, Smith faced Sallie Tillman-Watson in the Democratic primary, but he turned away her challenge easily.
 He was re-elected to his final term in the general election without opposition.
 From 2004 to 2006, he served as the Minority Leader of the Florida House of Representatives.